aiidateam/aiida-core/docs/source/reference/rest_api.rst

           "url_root": "http://localhost:5000/"
         }

-7. Getting the list of the attributes/extras of a specific node.
+7. Getting the list of the attributes/extras of a specific |Node|.

     REST URL::